kwirk/eventgallery/admin/doc/readme.md

 		  If you're fit with JavaScript you can target the new add2cart button and apply a different behavior.
 The link contains two attributes data-file and data-folder which might become useful.
 		- Lightbox uses it's own name space now.
 This will reduce the conlicts with other lightbox includes.
+		- List of events supports paging now
+		- remove the a lot of configuration options for the events list

 	- Bug Fixes